brigaldies/ClimateChange/index.md

 --- .class #id

-## Average Temperature Trend and Hypothesis Testing
+## Temperature Increase Hypothesis Testing

 Hypothesis H0: The temperature in your city has **NOT** increased.
 T.Test result: Rejected for all cities in the United States.

 <img src="assets/fig/temperature-trend-and-ho-test-1.png" title="plot of chunk temperature-trend-and-ho-test" alt="plot of chunk temperature-trend-and-ho-test" style="display: block; margin: auto;" />